MicrosoftDocs/azure-docs/articles/vs-azure-tools-resources-managing-with-cloud-explorer.md

 ![](./media/vs-azure-tools-resources-managing-with-cloud-explorer/actions-and-properties.png)

 Every resource has the action **Open in portal**.
 When you choose this action, Cloud Explorer displays the selected resource in the [Azure portal](http://go.microsoft.com/fwlink/p/?LinkID=525040).
-The **Open in portal** feature is particularly handy for navigating to deeply-nested resources.
+The **Open in portal** feature is handy for navigating to deeply nested resources.

 Additional actions and property values may also appear based on the Azure resource.
 For example, web apps and logic apps also have the actions **Open in browser** and **Attach debugger** in addition to **Open in portal**.
 Actions to open editors appear when you choose a storage account blob, queue, or table.
 Azure apps have **URL** and **Status** properties, while storage resources have key and connection string properties.